alexbeletsky/alexbeletsky.github.io/source/_posts/2014-08-22-notifier-email-sms-push-notifications.markdown

 categories: opensource nodejs javascript likeastore
 ---

 I recently came up with very convenient component - [likeastore/notifier](https://github.com/likeastore/notifier).
 Notifier is easy to setup Email, SMS and Push Notifications Server.
-It's been open sourced few month, very specific to [Likeastore](https://likeastore.com) needs, but due to great [contributions](https://github.com/likeastore/notifier/graphs/contributors) it became very generic and can be used in you projects as well.
+It's been open sourced few month, very specific to [Likeastore](https://likeastore.com) needs, but due to great [contributions](https://github.com/likeastore/notifier/graphs/contributors) it became very generic and can be used in your projects as well.

 Once you need to setup infrastructure for notifications in your application, it will be really easy to do.
-It provides transport of [Mandrill](https://github.com/jimrubenstein/node-mandrill), [Twilio](https://github.com/twilio/twilio-node), [Android](https://github.com/ToothlessGear/node-gcm) and [Apple](https://github.com/argon/node-apn) push notifications.
+It provides transport of [Mandrill](https://github.com/jimrubenstein/node-mandrill), [Twilio](https://github.com/twilio/twilio-node), [Android](https://github.com/ToothlessGear/node-gcm) and [iOS](https://github.com/argon/node-apn) push notifications.

 <!-- MORE -->